 Variations: there are all sorts of ways in which a “helpful” interviewer might unintentionally undermine you during the interview.
 They might say, “You know, we’ve never accepted a resident from medical school X before?” or “We’ve never accepted someone who’s been a nurse practitioner before.”
 Whatever.
 Any time you hear a discouraging assessment of your overall chances of gaining acceptance to the program, smile (but only to yourself!) and think of the words yet here we are.

-Response Strategy: Acknowledge any obvious limitations, but you need to make a humble case for yourself without directly answering what you would do if you failed to gain acceptance to the program or specialty.
+Response Strategy: Acknowledge any obvious limitations, but you need to make a humble case for yourself.
 (Honestly, nobody wants to hear that, if not accepted to any radiology program, you intend to take a year off and get your skull pounded in, in a mixed martial arts arena!).

 Talk briefly about what you’ve done to prepare for the position and how passionate you are about it.